 = Total Business Value | $3,750,000 | $3,750,000 |

-Keep in mind that the two measures of cash flow concerning owner’s compensation represent the main difference between SDE and EBITDA.
 When valuing a business with less than $1 million in earnings, use SDE, where the owner’s compensation is included.
 When valuing a business with more than $1 million in earnings, use EBITDA, where the owner’s compensation is excluded.
-In each situation, you want to ensure that the value of the business is clearly laid out.